JamesDHW/Article---Gatsby-Blog/README.md

 We'll now go on to create the actual template component for our actual blog post page that we've used to create a page from.

-# Step 6 - Create our blog post template
+## Step 6 - Create our blog post template

 This will be very simple as we'll mostly be showing some parsed HTML.
-Create a `src/templates/BlogPost/BlogPost.jsx` file, and create a `BlogPost` component.
+Create a `src/templates/BlogPost/BlogPost.jsx` file and create a `BlogPost` component.
 I've included a snippet below, but you can make this however you like.

 <br>